UFC: Tapout

-UFC: Tapout, also known as Ultimate Fighting Championship: Tapout, is a 2002 fighting video game developed by DreamFactory for the Xbox.
+UFC: Tapout, also known as Ultimate Fighting Championship: Tapout and UFC 2: Tapout (UFC2 タップアウト, UFC2 Tappuauto) in Japan, is a 2002 fighting video game developed by DreamFactory for the Xbox.
 It is based upon the Ultimate Fighting Championship.
-The subtitle Tapout refers to a fighter tapping his hand indicating that he has submitted to a submission hold.
+The subtitle Tapout refers to a fighter tapping his hand, indicating that he has submitted to a submission hold.
 A tapout, along with a knockout, judge's decision, and referee stoppage, is one of the ways of ending a UFC bout.

 The game features many of UFC's top stars including Matt Hughes, Chuck Liddell, Mark Coleman, Frank Shamrock, and Tito Ortiz.
 Competitions can take place in several modes such as exhibition, tournament, arcade, and championship mode.
-Several fighters throughout the game are unlockable such as two female competitors and celebrity Ice-T.
+Several fighters throughout the game are unlockable, such as two female competitors and celebrity Ice-T.

 A sequel to this game entitled UFC: Tapout 2 was released in 2003.
 Other than an updated roster, the game is very similar to the first Tapout and received similar reviews.
 Tapout 2 was published by TDK Mediactive.
 Both games have an ESRB rating of T for Teen.